yuto3o/yolox/README.md

 ## News !

 - Small batch size is used, because available GPU (8G) has small memory.
+Please use big batch size as possible.
 - Online High Level augmentation will slow down training speed.
 - When I tried to train yolov3 or yolov4, 'NaN' problem made me crazy.